nutanix-japan/ncsc-labs-core/lab4/lab4.rst

 #.
 Locate Windows 2012 VM in Prism Element > VM

 #.
-Right-click on the Windows 2012 VM and select clone
+Right-click on the Windows 2012 VM and select clone (do not power on this template VM)

 #.
 Name the clone as **Initials**-Win2012